Paulina100/ML-for-TTRPG-game-design/README.md

 ## Features
 * calculating level based on given properties
 * for given monster and selected different level generating new sets of monster's properties similar to the original one
-* searching for similar monsters in Pathfinder's resources
-* suggesting hints of properties that can be added to user's monster based on similar monsters

 ## Project Structure